en

 This programme prepares trainees for admission into a graduate school, either the Académie Fratellini or another Circus Arts graduate school.
 At the end of the programme, trainees who successfully audition at the Académie Fratellini join the CFA Circus Arts centre in Year 1 and sign an apprenticeship contract.

 The trainees follow an 8-month programme which includes classes in physical fitness, acrobatics, balancing, acting and movement as well as classes in their specialism.
-A maximum of 30% of their training time is spent training in the workplace.
+Since 2022, young people admitted to this class have benefited from an 8-month professionalisation contract: 25% training time, 75% professional time.

 The entrance examination involves a 2-stage process: